R0kshan/claude-code-prompt-interceptor/README.md

-# Easy to use Claude Code Prompt Interceptor
+# Ready to use Claude Code Prompt Interceptor

 A ready to use docker solution (using [LiteLLM](https://docs.litellm.ai/docs/providers/github) and [mitmproxy](https://mitmproxy.org/)) to intercept, inspect, and understand the system prompt that Claude Code sends to the Anthropic Messages API on every request.